rajeevram/venable-lab-summer-2018/agisoft/PART1.md

 ![Orthomosaic](https://imgur.com/wI1kUDN.png)

 The above picture is just a miniatuarized version of actual file.
-The actual orthomosaic is a 500+ MB TIFF.
+The actual orthomosaic for this transect is a 500+ MB TIFF.
+Other transects produce orthomosaics of an even larger file size because of the sheer number of photos used in generation of the final image.